Won't you take me to - Funkyweek?

 The Voiceover Social - Leah Marks and Nic Redman

 The VO Meter - Paul Stefano and Sean Daeley

 The Voice Coach Podcast - Nic Redman

 Can podcasts and zoom conferences give you all the answers?
 No, but they sure helped me stay active and informed this week, even when I was feeling not-so-peachy!

-I learned that having an off-week is okay, and as Chris (my partner in crime) thoughtfully mentioned, be “gentle with yourself.”
+I learned that having an off-week is okay.
 Sometimes, we need vacations from the vacations, and that’s okay!
 Some other times, we might just need a bit of an extended break on an unplanned day, or portion of the week!